Trobriand people: Death

-When a person dies, mourning continues for months.
+When a person dies, mourning lasts months.
 The spouse is joined in mourning by female kin and the dead person's father's sisters.
-These villagers stay in the house and cry four times a day.
-If someone who did not attend the funeral comes to the village, he or she must immediately join in on the mourning that is taking place.
+They stay in the house and cry four times a day.
+If someone who did not attend the funeral comes to the village, they must immediately join in the mourning.
 Other workers observe many of the mourning taboos.
-Most of them shave their heads.
+Most shave their heads.
 People closely related to the deceased avoid eating "good food."
 Those more distantly related may wear black clothes.
-Before this, however, everyone receives a payment from the owners for the part they had in the burial process.
+Before this, everyone is paid by the owners for their parts in the burial process.

 The first set of exchanges takes place the day after burial and involves yams, taro, and small amounts of money.
-The spouse, the spouse's matrilineage, and the dead person's father or father's representative, and members of his matrilineage get the largest distribution.
+The spouse, the spouse's matrilineage, the dead person's father or father's representative, and members of his matrilineage get the largest distribution.

 Missionisation

-'Missionisation' has had a mixed effect on daily Triobriand life.
+'Missionisation' has had a mixed effect on daily Trobriand life.
 Most of the islanders adhere to native tribal traditions.
 In an attempt to counter this, missionaries who are experienced with animist tribes are sometimes sent.
 Such missionaries may, for example, try to insert Christian blessings in traditional funeral ceremonies.